Josh Lucas: Career

-The second part of his career began with a lead role in the British rowing film True Blue (released in the US as Miracle at Oxford), in which he played a hotshot Navy rower who is recruited along with three other Americans to help Oxford win its annual boat race against Cambridge.
+The second part of his career began with a lead role in the British rowing film True Blue (1996, released in the US as Miracle at Oxford), in which he played a hotshot Navy rower who is recruited along with three other Americans to help Oxford win its annual boat race against Cambridge.
 He followed that with relatively small roles in the dramas Minotaur and Harvest.
 He performed in his first comedy, The Definite Maybe, portraying a recent college graduate who gets fired from his job and schemes with an old friend to purchase a house in the Hamptons.

-He appeared as an American businessman in Jule Gilfillan's romantic comedy-drama Restless.
-He also appeared in an off-Broadway production of Terrence McNally's controversial Corpus Christi, a retelling of the Passion, with the Jesus character (named Joshua) and his disciples all being gay.
+He appeared as an American businessman in Jule Gilfillan's romantic comedy-drama Restless (1998).
+He also appeared in an off-Broadway production of Terrence McNally's controversial Corpus Christi, a retelling of the Passion of Jesus, with the Jesus character (named Joshua) and his disciples all being gay.
 Lucas played the role of Judas as a gay predator.
 Right before the play was to open, Lucas was mugged and beaten on his way to the theater for dress rehearsal.
 He played the role of Judas with bloody bandages across his broken nose and black eyes.
 The audience thought the bandages were part of the play.
-Following a series of operations to reset his nose, he began gathering larger roles in films like American Psycho, The Weight of Water, Session 9, The Dancer, When Strangers Appear, and You Can Count on Me.
+Following a series of operations to reset his nose, he began gathering larger roles in films like You Can Count on Me (2000), The Dancer (2000), American Psycho (2000), The Weight of Water (2000), Session 9 (2001), When Strangers Appear (2001), Secondhand Lions (2003), and Wonderland (2003).